Britain First: 2014–2016

-2014 Rochester and Strood by-election

 Britain First stood its first parliamentary candidate for the Rochester and Strood by-election on 20 November 2014, nominating its Deputy Leader, Jayda Fransen.
 The party had been active in nearby Gillingham in opposition to a planned mosque.
 Royal Mail refused to deliver a leaflet for the party because it believed it to be illegal.
 The company said it could refuse to carry election mail if it considered the contents threatening or abusive.
 UKIP won the by-election.
 Britain First finished 9th of 13 candidates, with 56 votes (0.14%), finishing below the Monster Raving Loony Party (with 151 votes, 0.38%) and above the Patriotic Socialist Party (with 33 votes, 0.08%).
 At the count, the BBC News reporter Nick Robinson was criticised on Twitter for taking a selfie with Fransen, stating that he did not know who she was and that he would check before appearing in any future photographs.

-2016 London mayoral election

 On 27 September 2015, Paul Golding announced that he would stand as a candidate in the 2016 London mayoral election.
 He received 31,372 or 1.2% of the vote, coming eighth of twelve candidates.
 During the victory speech of Labour's Sadiq Khan, he turned his back.

-Deregistration
+2017–2021

-In February 2017, Britain First was statutorily deregistered as a political party by the Electoral Commission, after it failed to renew its registration in time.
+In November 2017, Britain First was statutorily deregistered as a political party by the Electoral Commission, after it failed to renew its registration in time.

-Electoral Commission fine

 The group was fined £44,000 in July 2019 by the Electoral Commission for a number of offences including undeclared donations and a failure to provide proper accounts.

-Re-registration

 On 27 September 2021, Britain First's application to be registered as a political party was approved by the Electoral Commission.
 Golding then announced that the party intended to stand candidates for election in the near future.